 We are creating an automated system that scans through scientific publications about Mars to extract information about named surface targets (rocks, soils, etc.) and their composition.
-The extracted information is compiled into a searchable encyclopedia, which is publicly available through the MSL Analyst's Notebook (click "Search", then "Targets").
+The extracted information is compiled into a searchable encyclopedia.
+You can access MTE data at these locations:

 This has been a focus of my research since I joined JPL, and (not coincidentally) it is a major emphasis of my group's work in general.
 I have looked at methods for on-board analysis for Earth orbiters, Mars orbiters (to detect thermal anomalies, track the CO2 polar caps, and estimate the dust and water ice content of the atmosphere), Mars landers/rovers (to detect dust devils), and a hypothetical mission to Enceladus (to detect plumes).